MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 description: Use ListView and GridView controls to display and manipulate sets of data, such as a gallery of images or a set of email messages.
 label: List view and grid view
 template: detail.hbs
-ms.date: 01/28/2022
+ms.date: 05/16/2022
 ms.topic: article
 keywords: windows 10, uwp
 ms.assetid: f8532ba0-5510-4686-9fcf-87fd7c643e7b
 doc-status: Published
 ms.localizationpriority: medium
 ---

 # List view and grid view

 Most applications manipulate and display sets of data, such as a gallery of images or a set of email messages.
 The XAML UI framework provides ListView and GridView controls that make it easy to display and manipulate data in your app.

 > **Important APIs**: [ListView class](/uwp/api/windows.ui.xaml.controls.listview), [GridView class](/uwp/api/windows.ui.xaml.controls.gridview), [ItemsSource property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemssource), [Items property](/uwp/api/windows.ui.xaml.controls.itemscontrol.items)

 > [!NOTE]
 > ListView and GridView both derive from the [ListViewBase](/uwp/api/windows.ui.xaml.controls.listviewbase) class, so they have the same functionality but display data differently.
-In this article, discussions about *list view* apply to both the ListView and GridView controls, unless otherwise specified.
-We may refer to classes like ListView or ListViewItem, but the *List* prefix can be replaced with *Grid* for the corresponding grid equivalent (GridView or GridViewItem).
+In this article, discussions about _list view_ apply to both the ListView and GridView controls, unless otherwise specified.
+We may refer to classes like ListView or ListViewItem, but the _List_ prefix can be replaced with _Grid_ for the corresponding grid equivalent (GridView or GridViewItem).

 ListView and GridView controls provide many benefits as you work with collections.
 Both are easy to implement and provide basic UI, interaction, and scrolling while being easily customizable.
 And both can be bound to existing dynamic data sources or to hard-coded data that's provided in the XAML itself or the code-behind.